 2.3.2 Sandy Soil

-Steel pipe having external diameter of 1.5 cm has been used to prepare the sand column.
-The sand used for construction of the sand piles have been collected from local market and the properties of the sand soil is reported in Table 1.
+A steel pipe having an external diameter of 1.5 cm has been used to prepare the sand column.
+The sand used for the construction of the sand piles has been collected from the local market and the properties of the sandy soil are reported in Table 1.
 The sand columns are installed in the clayey-silt soil bed by driving the steel pipe statically.
-A steel rod with a closed circular base was inserted in to the pile, to prevent entry of the sand into the pipe during driving.
+A steel rod with a closed circular base was inserted into the pile, to prevent the entry of the sand into the pipe during driving.
 The length of the sand column was 25 cm which is 1.6